RaquelPlaza/angular5-dojo/README.md

 yarn add bootstrap@4
 ```

 Following that command you will find a reference to bootstrap in the projects package.json file under "dependencies".
 You will also find the Bootstrap files in the node_modules folder.
-Its worth having a look through these files and understanding what they do at a later date.
+It’s worth having a look through these files and understanding what they do at a later date.
 Finally we have a reference to include to get it off the ground.
-In the .angular-cli.json within styles array add in to the end
+In the .angular-cli.json file, within the styles array, add the following to the end:

 ```
 "../node_modules/bootstrap/dist/css/bootstrap.min.css"
 ```

 Congrats bootstraps base styling can now be applied across the project.
-Lets now enable bootstraps animations, unfortunalty Bootstrap relies on JQuery for them.
-However we can get away with jquery-slim.
-Once again use npm or yarn to pull the packages.
+Let’s now enable Bootstraps animations, unfortunately Bootstrap relies on JQuery for them.
+However we can get away with JQuery-slim.
+Once again use npm or Yarn to pull the packages.

 ```
 npm install jquery-slim